Southern Kyushu in Summer

 The Crater Lakes

 Lake Ikeda, Kyushu's largest caldera lake, formed 5,700 years ago and drops 233 meters deep.
 The water is clean enough to see several meters down.
-In summer, cosmos flowers bloom along the northern shore, framing the lake and Mount Kaimon in a postcard composition.
+In summer, sunflowers bloom along the northern shore, framing the lake and Mount Kaimon in a postcard composition.

-Lake Onami sits at 1,412 meters, the highest crater lake in Japan.
+Lake Onami sits at 1,239 meters, one of the highest crater lakes in Japan; its rim peaks at 1,412 meters.
 The cooler altitude is a relief in the Kyushu summer.
-The 1.5-kilometer hiking trail around the rim passes through forest and open ridgeline.
+The 2-kilometer hiking trail around the rim passes through forest and open ridgeline.

 Sakurajima in Summer